Implementing Laws At-a-Glance

 2. Under the implementing law, which organizations must establish internal reporting channels?

-Private organizations with 50 to 249 workers and municipalities with less than 10,000 inhabitants must establish their channels by December 1, 2023.
-Private organizations with 250 or more workers and all other public entities must establish their channels within three months of the Law entering into force.
+Private organizations with 50 to 249 workers and municipalities with less than 10,000 inhabitants were required to establish their channels by December 1, 2023.
+Private organizations with 250 or more workers and all other public entities were required establish their channels within three months of the Law entering into force.

 3. Does the implementing law in any way deviate from the Directive in terms of which organizations must establish internal reporting channels?